MemberPress is a WordPress membership plugin. If emails from it go missing, the members will miss important updates related to their memberships.

 Step 5: Control Other WordPress Alert Emails (Optional)

 Just like MemberPress, WP Mail SMTP also offers full control over the default WordPress email alerts.
+If you have a busy site, these alerts can fill up your inbox.

 To manage your WordPress email notifications, go to the WP Mail SMTP plugin settings and click on Email Controls.
 You will see a list of all alerts that WordPress sends.